Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Singularities will be solved by adding Moore-Penrose inverse calculation in the next release.
 # M669 configuration
 M669 must set kinematics type to robot by caling M669 K13.
 After the type is selected, the parameters values can be set.
-It is recommended to set the first line to define kinematics type and types of axes like: M669 K13 ARRRRRR, and then the parameters for the axes, one line per axis.
+It is recommended to set the first line to define kinematics type and types of axes like: M669 K13 ARRRRRR.
+Every additional A setting needs a separate line.

 **K13** needs to be defined.